HIAS: HIAS today

 HIAS makes reference to Jewish tradition, values, and texts that call on Jews to welcome the stranger.

 Since the 1970s, HIAS has worked to assist refugees and displaced people of all religions, ethnicities, nationalities, and backgrounds.
 It has helped many such refugees to reunite with their families, and to resettle in the United States.

 HIAS has offices across five continents.
 Depending on location, HIAS services can include legal support, economic assistance, mental health care, housing, food assistance, refugee resettlement, and humanitarian assistance.
 HIAS also advocates in the United States Congress on policies affecting refugees and immigrants.

 In the United States, HIAS helps resettle refugees from around the world through a national affiliate network of Jewish agencies.
 HIAS also advocates for immigration laws with a network of Jewish, interfaith, and other partners in Washington, DC, and nationwide.
 Additionally, HIAS promotes educational initiatives that encourage Jewish communities to engage in refugee aid and services.

 In 2016 HIAS opened an office on the Greek island of Lesvos to provide legal services for refugees arriving by sea, predominantly from Syria.

-In the Middle East, HIAS helps Jewish and other religious minorities from Iran come to the U.S. In Israel, HIAS provides scholarships for those who have recently immigrated to Israel and assists Sudanese, Eritrean, and Ukrainian asylum seekers.
+In Israel, HIAS provides scholarships for those who have recently immigrated to Israel and assists Sudanese, Eritrean, and Ukrainian asylum seekers.

-In Chad, HIAS provides trauma counseling and social services in 12 of that country's camps for refugees from the Darfur region of Sudan and facilitates relocation for those who need additional protection.
-In Kenya, HIAS' trauma counseling and resettlement operations focus on the needs of refugees in the Nairobi area.
+In Chad, HIAS provides mental health care, economic assistance, and protection services in refugee camps for Sudanese and other refugees.
+In Kenya, HIAS' helps refugees with trauma counseling and protection services, focusing on the needs of refugees in the Nairobi area.

-In Latin America, HIAS provides legal services, economic assistance, mental health care, and humanitarian assistance for refugees and displaced people.
+In Latin America, HIAS provides legal services, economic assistance, mental health care, and humanitarian assistance for refugees, displaced people, immigrants, and host communities.

+In 2018 a synagogue in Pittsburgh was targeted by a mass shooter for hosting a HIAS National Refugee Shabbat event.

 In 2019, HIAS founded a new European branch, HIAS Europe, to oversee humanitarian programming funded by the European Union and to respond to crises in the region.
-In 2022, HIAS responded to the war in Ukraine by expanding operations in Eastern Europe to provide emergency aid to displaced people, and support Jewish communities in resettling Ukrainian refugees in the United States and across Europe.
+In 2022, HIAS responded to the war in Ukraine by expanding operations in Eastern Europe to provide emergency aid to displaced people, and supported Jewish communities in resettling Ukrainian refugees in the United States and across Europe.

 HIAS archives

-Some records of HIAS from 1900 to 1970 (415 linear feet and 851 reels of microfilm) are currently held by YIVO Institute for Jewish Research and are available for research.
+Some records of HIAS from 1900 to 1970 (415 ft and 851 reels of microfilm) are currently held by YIVO Institute for Jewish Research and are available for research.
 Other records (more than 1,800 linear feet) are held by the American Jewish Historical Society (AJHS) and are currently being processed.
 The bulk of these records span from the late 1940s to the 1990s but some records (such as the meeting minutes of the board of directors) go back as far as 1912.
 These records will be available for research in late 2018.